 Abstract

-Prawns are highly demanded seafood commodity both in domestic and International markets due to their nutritional value and unique taste.
+Prawns are highly demanded seafood commodity both in domestic and international markets due to their nutritional value and unique taste.
 Biochemicals composition of muscle whole tissue of prawn (J. Ginson and J. Bindu, 2017) belonging to five species of Penaeid Prawns, viz.
 Penaeus monodon, Penaeus semisulcatus, Fenneropenaeus Indicus, Metapenaeus Monocerus, Penaeus Indicus.
 (Ananthan, G., Sampath, K., & Soundarapandian, P), (2005).
 Inhabiting the coastal waters of Mumbai, was estimated in relation to degree of maturity.
 Protein was the significantly dominant component in all the species regardless of maturity conditions while carbohydrate was present in negligible quantity (Cynthai Sass, MPH, RD).

 Variation in composition of different components did not exhibit any regular pattern even between the different component maturity stages of individual species.